jaffamonkey/current-blog/content/resume/cv.md

 * Achieved 100% automated test coverage for all features for every platform release.
 * Implementing Behat test framework, fully integrated into a Symfony2 bundled app.
 * Integration of tests in the build pipeline, to ensure requirements kept in focus.
-* Mentoring team members on Behat and Gherkin (specification language).
 * Regular workshop with the Product Owners, to adopt specification by example.

 ## Engine | Transformation